ahmedhussiien/Assembly-Library/README.md

 * Util --> To use PushA and PopA macros.

 ## The graphics package
 the graphics package includes tools to draw and animate objects.
 To do this generally to any object, objects must have a struct like form.
 Done that, the package can draw and animate any "Draw-able" object in this format:
-1st Byte = Width
+1st Byte = Width.
-2nd Byte = Height
+2nd Byte = Height.
-3rd Byte = X-coordinate
+3rd Byte = X-coordinate.
-4th Byte = Y-coordinate
+4th Byte = Y-coordinate.
 5th Byte = Neglected.
 Used by the user and can be different fro mone object to another.
 6th Byte = Start of the pixel array.

 ### The graphics package include:
 * Print --> Includes procedures that print a string with custom colors on the screen in any graphics mode.